skip to content

 Post-doc Research Associate

 Zoologist mastered at the University of Veterinary Science Budapest (Hungary) in 2000, had his PhD from human genetics in 2007.
 Before he joined the team in the autumn of 2015 he worked in the Institute of Enzymology of the Hungarian Academy of Sciences, did research in the field of structural biology (especially in the field of disordered proteins).
-In the research team, he is responsible for the genetic studies related to BOAS and eating all the brownies that Nai-Chieh makes for Eileen.
+In the research team, he was responsible for the genetic studies related to BOAS and eating all the brownies that Nai-Chieh makes for Eileen.

 Hattie Wright BSc MPhil